max0x7ba/atomic_queue/README.md

 Ultra-low-latency applications need just that and nothing more.
 The minimalism pays off, see the [throughput and latency benchmarks][1].

-Available containers are:
-* `AtomicQueue` - a fixed size ring-buffer for atomic elements.
-* `OptimistAtomicQueue` - a faster fixed size ring-buffer for atomic elements which busy-waits when empty or full.
-It is `AtomicQueue` used with `push`/`pop` instead of `try_push`/`try_pop`.
-* `AtomicQueue2` - a fixed size ring-buffer for non-atomic elements.
-* `OptimistAtomicQueue2` - a faster fixed size ring-buffer for non-atomic elements which busy-waits when empty or full.
-It is `AtomicQueue2` used with `push`/`pop` instead of `try_push`/`try_pop`.

-These containers have corresponding `AtomicQueueB`, `OptimistAtomicQueueB`, `AtomicQueueB2`, `OptimistAtomicQueueB2` versions where the buffer size is specified as an argument to the constructor.

-Totally ordered mode is supported.
-In this mode consumers receive messages in the same FIFO order the messages were posted.
-This mode is supported for `push` and `pop` functions, but for not the `try_` versions.
-On Intel x86 the totally ordered mode has 0 cost, as of 2019.

-Single-producer-single-consumer mode is supported.
-In this mode, no expensive atomic read-modify-write CPU instructions are necessary, only the cheapest atomic loads and stores.
-That improves queue throughput significantly.

-Move-only queue element types are fully supported.
-For example, a queue of `std::unique_ptr<T>` elements would be `AtomicQueue2B<std::unique_ptr<T>>` or `AtomicQueue2<std::unique_ptr<T>, CAPACITY>`.

 ## Role Models
 Several other well established and popular thread-safe containers are used for reference in the [benchmarks][1]:
 * `std::mutex` - a fixed size ring-buffer with `std::mutex`.